niwhsa9/VEX_2017-2018_Team2496V_CODE/doc/17_Rotational PID.md

 In addition, more accurate methods for numerical integration exist than the one we currently have limited by cortex sample rate.
 We will most likely attempt an implementation of trapezoid rule as an upgrade to the PID library.

-Another cool feature to add to the Subsystem base class would be the ability to output data from the cortex to our development laptop using JINX (a PROS tool).
+Another cool feature to add to the Subsystem base class would be the ability to output data from the cortex to our development laptop using JINX (a PROS library/tool).
 This could let us take PID tests and graph the data in excel to show us how each term helped correct to the target and the overall actual position compared to the target.

 Yikes that was a long log.
 Fingers are bleeding.
 Control theory is super cool black magic ;)